Russia–Turkey relations: Clashes of empires

 Punch cartoon from 17 June 1876.
 The Russian Empire preparing to let slip the Balkan "Dogs of War" to attack the Ottoman Empire, while policeman John Bull (UK) warns Russia to take care.
 Supported by Russia, Serbia and Montenegro declared war on the Ottoman Empire the next day.
 These clashes eventually triggered the Russo-Turkish War of 1877–1878.

 Starting in 1549, the Ottoman Empire's support for smaller Turkic and Islamic vassal states in modern Russia (the Astrakhan Khanate, the Crimean Khanate, etc.) brought the two empires into conflict.
 The Black Sea was under Ottoman control when the Russians began their offensive against the Turks.
-In 1696 Peter the Great took Azov, but many more battles lay ahead.
-The Russo-Turkish War (1768-74) resulted in the Treaty of Küçük Kaynarca in 1774.
+In 1696, Peter the Great took Azov, but many more battles lay ahead.
+The Russo-Turkish War (1768–1774) resulted in the Treaty of Küçük Kaynarca in 1774.
 This treaty granted Russia passage to the Black Sea, making it possible for Russia to gain access to the Mediterranean Sea.
-It also allowed the Russians the privilege to intervene in the Ottoman Empire on the behalf of the Eastern Orthodox Christian populations.
-By the 19th century, Russia was helping Turkey's Slavic and Christian minorities to revolt against Ottoman rule.
+It also allowed the Russians the privilege to intervene in the Ottoman Empire on behalf of the Eastern Orthodox Christian populations.
+By the 19th century, Russia was aiding Turkey's Slavic and Christian minorities to revolt against Ottoman rule.
 Russia did not always have in mind the goal of partitioning the Ottoman state, fearing this would aid the expansion plans of the Austrian Empire in the Balkan peninsula, which was largely Orthodox.
-Eventually, however, the desire for free passage through the Turkish Straits and Pan-Slavist feeling at home pushed Russia in that direction, leading to the decisive intervention in 1877–78.
+Eventually, however, the desire for free passage through the Turkish straits and Pan-Slavist feeling at home pushed Russia in that direction, leading to the decisive intervention in 1877–78.